“And this our life, exempt from public haunt,

 Last week I came across a scene in the 1958 Academy Award-winning film The Big Country that gave me pause.

 In this edition of Timeless & Timely, I’m going to take you through the scene and point out some key takeaways for leaders.
-And in a gutsy move, in Friday’s edition I’m going to analyze the “Main Title” from the soundtrack by Jerome Moss as one befitting leaders.
+And in a gutsy move, in the follow-up essay for premium subscribers, I analyzed the “Main Title” from the soundtrack by Jerome Moss as one befitting leaders.
 You won’t want to miss that.

 The Big Country is an epic Western directed by William Wyler (who also directed Ben Hur, Roman Holiday, The Best Years of Our Lives) and starring Gregory Peck, Jean Simmons, Burl Ives, Charlton Heston and Chuck Connors.
 It follows retired sea captain James McKay (Peck) who heads out west to meet up with his fiancée and her family, the Terrills.